mellinoe/veldrid-docs/articles/api-concepts.md

 * Resource layouts: The types and layout of all shader resources being used.
 * Outputs: The depth and color outputs of the Framebuffer that are written to.

+It is not possible to issue a draw command without binding a graphics Pipeline.

 A compute Pipeline is another kind of resource which encapsulates the necessary state for a compute shader dispatch.
 A compute Pipeline does not include any graphics-specific information, like blend state, depth stencil state, etc. The only information contained is:

 * The compute shader module used
 * Resource layouts

-Compute Pipelines do not have explicit outputs like graphics Pipelines do.
+Compute Pipelines do not have explicit Framebuffer-based outputs like graphics Pipelines do.
 Instead, they make use of read-write shader resources to output information.

 Graphics and compute pipelines are tracked separately in a CommandList.
 This means that setting a compute Pipeline, or attaching ResourceSets to a compute Pipeline, do not disturb the previously-set graphics Pipeline state.

 ### ResourceLayouts and ResourceSets

-A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is necessary, along with a Pipeline, for all Drawing commands.
+A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is used, along with a Pipeline, for drawing commands.
 ResourceSets are the mechanism by which BindableResource objects ([Buffers](xref:Veldrid.Buffer), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
 The types and order of resources is described in a [ResourceLayout](xref:Veldrid.ResourceLayout) object, used to create both a ResourceSet and a Pipeline.

 ### Framebuffer

-A [Framebuffer](xref:Veldrid.Framebuffer) controls the set of textures that are drawn into when rendering commands are executed.
+A [Framebuffer](xref:Veldrid.Framebuffer) controls the set of textures that are drawn into when draw commands are executed.
 The application's swapchain Framebuffer is also accessible via the [GraphicsDevice.SwapchainFramebuffer](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_SwapchainFramebuffer) property.
 The swapchain Framebuffer is used to present an image to the application window or view.
 See the [Framebuffers overview](xref:framebuffers) for more information.